 Article 421.
-Aesthetic Flows for Labor Day Weekend.
-In addition to the minimum aesthetic flows required by Appendix A, Condition II.A., the licensee shall, during Labor Day Weekend of each license year, release a minimum flow over the Falls of 200 cubic feet per second, or inflow if less, commencing one hour before sunrise on the Saturday of Labor Day Weekend and extending to one hour after sunset on Labor Day.
+Aesthetic Flows for Labor Day WeekendMinimum Flows over Snoqualmie Falls.
+In addition to the minimum aesthetic flows required by Appendix A, Condition II.A., the licensee shall, :

+(1) during Labor Day Weekend of each license year, release a minimum flow over the Falls of 200 cubic feet per second, or inflow if less, commencing one hour before sunrise on the Saturday of Labor Day Weekend and extending to one hour after sunset on Labor Day.